-I thought this list of frugal ground beef recipes would be great to share with you all since I know that we can all use recipes that will help stretch our food budgets over the coming months.
-I hope that you will be able to find a few things you can add to your menu!
+I thought this list of cheap ground beef recipes would be great to share with you all since I know that we can all use budget friendly recipes that will help stretch our food budgets over the coming months.
+Mayne of these recipes only take about 30 minutes to make so they also take very little effort and time as well.

 Frugal Ground Beef Breakfasts

-Homemade Sausage Patties – These are awesome.
+These are awesome.
 We not only use them for breakfast but for any meal that needs sausage!
 You can also add them to Homemade Breakfast Sandwiches for a more hearty breakfast.

-Breakfast Hash – I love to make this when we are trying to make a protein-filled breakfast!
+I love to make this when we are trying to make a protein-filled breakfast!
 I never use a specific recipe, but I just brown up some ground beef with garlic and onion powders then I add in whatever veggies I happen to have on hand.
 Spinach and diced sweet potatoes are some of my favorites to add.

-Breakfast Muffins – These muffins use the sausage that I linked to above.
+These muffins use the sausage that I linked to above.
 Yum!

 Frugal Ground Beef Main Meals